 ANTIBIOTIC FREE PORK

 At Trotters Farm we don't just care about the welfare of our pigs.
 We are also passionately aware of how farming methods can effect us all.
 Much has been said about the threat of antibiotic resistance and how bacteria that cause disease can become resistant to antibiotics when they are overused.
-Because of this there is increasing pressure on the farming industry to do what we at Trotters have been doing for years and drastically reduce the amount of antibiotics used in Agriculture.
-We have never used antibiotics routinely in our pig feed and we are proud of our healthy pigs.
+Because of this there is increasing pressure on the farming industry to drastically reduce the amount of antibiotics used in Agriculture.
+At Trotters we have gone one step further, and do not use any antibiotics on the farm, and haven't done for over 10 years.
+We are proud of our healthy pigs.